Event Updates and Statement on COVID-19 (Coronavirus)

 A message from our race director: As the COVID-19 pandemic continues to provide plenty of uncertainty in our lives; one thing we know for certain is that B.C.'s Provincial Health Orders remain clear about large gatherings with people outside our households.
 While Dr Bonny Henry alluded that there may be some minor lifting of restrictions in the coming weeks, she also mentioned that we cannot return to pre-pandemic gatherings at this time.
 With that in mind our team has made the difficult decision to postpone the 2021 edition of the Whistler Half Marathon, presented by Smartwool to (Canadian) Thanksgiving weekend.
 My hope is that by then we can return to social gatherings of at least 50 people, with safety protocols in place of course.
 I can tell you that this decision was not made lightly and was made in consultation with our local municipal government who is so very supportive of this event.

 For runners who deferred from 2020 to 2021 in the half marathon and 30 km distances, your credit for this year is still valid, HOWEVER YOU WILL NEED TO RE-REGISTER, AND THIS WILL BE ON A FIRST COME FIRST SERVED BASIS TO THE CAPACITY OF THE EVENT AS OUTLINED IN THE PROVINCIAL HEALTH ORDERS - Once we feel we can open registration with some level of certainty that restrictions will be lifted to allow event to take place, you will receive more information on how to register using your 2020 deferral credit.
 Deferred runners from 2020 will receive advance access to register when the time comes.
 I would anticipate an early summer date for registration to re-open.
 At this time we are only planning to offer the half marathon and 30km distances in person as part of the event this year.
-Virtual options will also be available.
+Virtual options may also be available.

 Once again we thank you for your ongoing patience as we work through the uncertainty that COVID-19 has brought into our lives.
 Please continue to be kind to one another.
 We are optimistic that we will gather together before 2021 is out....and when we do it will feel so good!